 Portfolio Pathway podcast series

-We have created this mini-series to support those already undertaking the programme or for those interested in following the programme.
+We have created this mini-series to support existing portfolio pathway applicants or for those interested in applying for specialist registration through the portfolio pathway.
 The series consists of 5 episodes as below:

-- Introduction to the Portfolio Pathway programme and this series
+- Introduction to the portfolio pathway and this series

 - Clinical domains